 Months before I moved into my new house, I already knew I wanted to start making roast chickens and grills more often.
 With two children always wanting some sort of food entertainment, it felt like it would be a good move in a meal-prep sense, to always cook a bit extra and have some leftover meats hanging around, ready to be transformed into a pasta bake, a sandwich, a burger, a tikki, a stuffed paratha - y'know how it is.

 So, immediately upon moving in I sent my husband to the butchers to bring home some goods.
 And he brought home 3 whole chickens.
-Lol.
+Assignment was understood.

 So here I am, sharing this recipe with you.